Sue: Isn’t this the same location as last week?

 I gently ease her back towards the plot.

-Sue: I guess this would have been very topical when it first went out.
-Wasn’t Britain obsessed with North Sea Gas in the 1970s?
+Sue: I guess this was pretty topical when it first went out.
+Wasn’t Britain obsessed with North Sea gas in the 1970s?

 Sue: She’s a looker.
 She reminds me of a young Anneka Rice.
 I’m even more impressed with Douglas now.
 Good for him.

-As the Doctor engages in some bitchy sparring with Professor Stahlman, Sue appears to be lapping it up.
+The Doctor engages in some bitchy banter with Professor Stahlman.

-Sue: There is some great banter in this story and some very good acting, too.
-It’s like we’re watching a gritty Play for Today or something.
+Sue: There are some great lines in this story, and some very good acting, too.
+I feel like we’re watching a gritty Play for Today or something.

-Nicol: Why is the Doctor dressed as Dracula?
+Nicol: Why is the Doctor dressed as Count Dracula?

 Sue: Yeah, why does he look like he’s always on his way to a graduation ceremony?

-Me: Look, he’s the Doctor.
-You’d better get used to it because he’s actually dressing down at the moment.
-In fact, he looks like a bank manager compared to Colin Baker’s Doctor.
+Me: You’d better get used to it because he’s dressing down at the moment.
+He looks like a ****ing bank manager next to Colin Baker’s Doctor.

-Sue: I do like his workshop.
-Very cozy.
-Some nice carpentry on those bookshelves, too.
-Yes, very nice.
+Sue: I like his workshop.
+It’s very cosy.
+I love the carpentry on those bookshelves, too.
+Yes, it’s very nice.

 Sue: It’s not bloody mind control again, is it?
-Every story has people being taken over by someone or something; it’s getting a bit old now.
-And does he have bloodstains all over him?
-That’s a bit much, isn’t it?
+Every story seems to involve people being taken over by something or other.
+It’s a bit repetitive.

-In his shed, the Doctor conducts an experiment on the TARDIS console.
-The result is seriously strange (even for this show).
+When the Doctor conducts an experiment on the TARDIS console, the result is seriously strange (even by Doctor Who’s standards).

-Sue: Pity any epileptics who happen to be in the audience this week.
-This is like a really bad acid trip.
+Sue: I pity any epileptics who saw this.
+It looks like a bad acid trip.

-Nicol: It’s like a really bad special effect.
+Nicol: It looks like a really bad special effect.

 Liz cuts the power and the Doctor returns to Earth with a bump.